 - Prenuptial Agreements: Even if your prenuptial agreement indicates that your spouse is not entitled to your 401(k), you should still obtain a signed waiver.

-- Separations – Although you and your spouse may be separated, until you are legally divorced, yoru spouse must still be the beneficiary of your account.
+- Separations – Although you and your spouse may be separated, until you are legally divorced, your spouse must still be the beneficiary of your account.

 - Divorce – Upon divorce, you must change the beneficiary listed on your account.
 Otherwise, your ex-spouse will receive your 401(k) funds upon your death as the named beneficiary.